Everything you need to know about Biogas

 Biogas is produced through the process of anaerobic digestion, which is a type of decomposition that occurs in the absence of oxygen, according to the National Grid.

-1. Biowaste is crushed into smaller pieces and turned into slurry to prepare it for the anaerobic digestion process
+1. Biowaste is crushed and converted into slurry for anaerobic digestion.

-3. The anaerobic digestion process takes place in large tanks for about three weeks
+3. Anaerobic digestion occurs in large tanks over three weeks.

 4. In the final stage, gas is purified by removing impurities and carbon dioxide.